 Stephen J. Knerly, Jr. focuses his practice on matters involving art transactions, nonprofit corporate law, closely held and family-owned businesses and international commercial transactions.

-Josh serves as Co-Chair of the Firm’s Business Practice Area and Co-Chair of the Firm’s Non-Profit Institutions section.
+Josh serves as Co-Chair of the Firm’s Non-Profit Institutions section.

 In his art law practice, Josh has represented museums, foundations, trusts and collectors in the acquisition, disposition, lending and borrowing of and estate planning for works of art, including domestic and international transactions, claims and dispute resolution involving antiquities and the Nazi era.